morgan-williams3/FosterCareProject/README.md

 ## Research questions
 The subsequent sections attempts to answer the following questions:

-RQ1: Is there racial/socioeconomic overrepresentation among foster families?
+RQ1: Is there racial overrepresentation among foster families?

 RQ2: Is AFCARS representative enough to be used as a training data set?